 As I shared in my previous article that why I am not a game developer and why I don’t play video games, I was safe from this “disease”.
 But many of my friends did, and they didn’t have much means to do in-game micro transactions as they were minors too.

-I had opened a mini KYC Paytm account using my father’s documents, and had knowledge of these things so I did micro transactions on their behalf.
+I had already opened a mini KYC Paytm account using my father’s documents, as I mentioned above, and had knowledge of these things so I did micro transactions on their behalf.

 Most of micro transactions I did were in video game named Free Fire.
 I would buy a Google Play Gift card using my Paytm balance and then share code with them.
 Sometimes, I also did direct top ups using Codashop.